Kitesurfing Lessons Details!

 (2 hours the session)

-30 Euros the Introduction to kitesurfing, don't miss it!
+30 Euros the Introduction to kitesurfing, you can't get cheaper than that!

 ( 2 hours lesson, 30 Euros each.
 It is cheap but you need to be at least two, so motivate a friend!
 If you are more than 2, the lesson is longer )